-With the recent launch of our Laser Cutting service, it may be interesting to take a look at some of the software you could use to create awesome designs!
+With the recent launch of our Laser Cutting service, it may be interesting to take a look at some of the laser cutting software you could use to create awesome designs!
 As a reminder, the SVG format is the one suited for laser cutting, so be careful when creating your files.
-Without further ado, here is our top 8 of the best Software for Laser Cutting.
+Without further ado, here are our top 8 of the best Software for Laser Cutting.

-We will start with a software that can either be used alone or with other ones.
+We will start with a software that can be used alone or with others.
 Adobe Illustrator is one of the most versatile tools you can find, and will let you work with vector graphics.
-As such, it enables you to easily create SVG files suitable for laser cutting.
-You will need some time to learn to use it and to handle its tools, but all the artistic opportunities it gives you are worth the time.
+As such, it enables you to easily create SVG files for laser cutting.
+You will need some time to learn how to use it and to handle its tools, but all the artistic opportunities it gives you are worth the time.

-As stated earlier, you can also use Illustrator with other software, to check and repair other files (SVG or other formats).
+As stated earlier, you can also use Illustrator with other softwares, to check and repair other files (SVG or other formats).

-Overall, one of the best software to work with for laser cutting.
+Overall, it is one of the best laser cutting software to work with.
 Grab a license whenever you get the chance, and give it a try!

 The free and open-source alternative to Adobe Illustrator, Inkscape offers you the same possibilities.
 Whether you want to create a new design from scratch, or repair an existing one, all the tools are there to make the task easier.

 As with Illustrator, you will need some time to learn to use this software to its fullest.
 Even if a lot of functionalities are common to Inkscape and Illustrator, some of them have different names and uses.
 So beware of any confusion between the tools when using both.